Prickly Pear Ice Cream (raw, GF, vegan)

 How many ways can one eat prickly pear ice cream…?
 I have only begun to explore this question.

-I never in my life saw a natural color that was so vibrant!
+Never in my life have I seen such a natural color that was so vibrant!
 What a gorgeous shade it is, don’t you agree?!!

 - After the needles are burnt off, cut the fruit in half and scoop out the seeds and flesh, then put them in the blender.

 - Blend the flesh and seeds in the blender for about 40 seconds.
 Pour the mixture into a nut bag or a mesh screen to separate the seeds and pulp from the juice.
 Discard the seeds.